Upgrading to LED-backlit LCD

 Note: I highly recommend you remove the nearby connectors before bringing your soldering iron in this cramped spot, otherwise you risk melting some of those wires and that would be a Very Bad Thing™ ;-P

-The piece of heatshrink tubing that can be seen in the right side of the picture is actually there to protect the current-limiting resistor I had to add, as the LCD I had in stock draws too much current for backlighting.
+The piece of heatshrink tubing that can be seen in the right side of the picture is actually there to protect the current-limiting resistor I had to add, as the LCD I had in stock draws too much current for backlighting (despite having an integrated limiter).
 If you face the same situation, the symptom is simple: the D-550 won’t boot, nothing will be displayed on the LCD (though the backlight may actually be working).
 What happens is, the +5V supplied by a L78MR05 voltage regulator (which has a maximum rated output of 500mA) falls below 4.5V as the regulator goes into over-current protection mode, at which point the “brains” of the machine can’t operate anymore.
+Depending on the specs of the LCD some devices may require anywhere from a 100 to 220 ohms limiter resistor (the calculation is exactly the same as with an LED: given the backlight voltage drop and current requirements, adjust the resistor accordingly).

 Note: the contrast adjustement should not need any modification, it’ll work out of the box.